Controvis

 Undercutting (not supported yet)

-For completeness, a fourth type of attack exists called an undercut, which is not currently represented in Controvis.
+For completeness, a third type of attack exists called an undercut, which is not currently represented in Controvis.
 An undercut attacks the relationship between two arguments rather than an argument itself.
 It suggests that while argument A might be correct, it doesn't actually attack or support argument B in the way claimed.

 3. Citation Relationships